-The New York City Council has passed a law requiring Airbnb and similar services to share the date on their users.
+The New York City Council has passed a law requiring Airbnb and similar services to share their users data.

 Airbnb had vehemently opposed the law, but council authorities suggested that the local government needs to know the number and nature of residents using the service.

 “This bill is about transparency and bringing accountability to billion-dollar companies who are not being good neighbours,” said New York City Councilwoman Carlina Rivera.

 • Name, physical address, email, Airbnb profile URL, and phone number of hosts active that month

 • Addresses and URLs of any properties a given host rents out, and whether it was a full-home or partial-home rental